Perfect Fudgy Brownies

 7Stir in nuts or chocolate chips (optional).

-• 1Spread the thick brownie batter evenly in the prepared pan — it can be hard to spread because it is so thick.
+8Spread the thick brownie batter evenly in the prepared pan.
+It can be hard to spread because it is so thick.
 Do your best to push the batter to the corners and even out the top.

-3Cool completely before removing the brownies from the pan — this step is essential and helps the brownies set.
+10Cool completely before removing the brownies from the pan (this step is essential and helps the brownies set).
 Cut into 16 squares.
+For clean edges, use a chef’s knife and wipe it clean after each slice.
+For guaranteed perfect edges, chill the brownies in the fridge for 1 to 2 hours before slicing.

 Adam and Joanne's Tips

-• Baking pan: We prefer a metal 8-inch square pan.
+• Baking pan: We use a metal 8-inch square pan.
 Ceramic and glass pans may affect bake time.
 Check on doneness 5 minutes early and every 5 minutes after that.
+Double the recipe for a 9-inch by 13-inch pan.
+The brownies will be slightly thicker

 Nutrition Per Serving Serving Size 1 brownie / Calories 158 calories / Protein 2 g / Carbohydrate 21 g / Dietary Fiber 2 g / Total Sugars 16 g / Total Fat 8 g / Saturated Fat 5 g / Cholesterol 42 mg